Haryana Civil Secretariat Officers Association’s new executive formed

-The officers of Haryana New Civil Secretariat (Sector-17), Haryana Staff Selection Commission and Rajya Sainik Board are also part of the association.
+The officers of Haryana Staff Selection Commission and Rajya Sainik Board are also part of the association.
 The new executive has been formed after completion of the tenure of the previous body.

 In the new executive body, under-secretary, Charanjeet Kaur and superintendent Dharmender Singh, have also been elected for the post of senior vice president.
 Under-secretary Jitender Singla and private secretary Kamal Kishor have been elected vice president, while Reeta Rani (secretary) and Satish Sharma (secretary) have been elected as general secretary of the association.